lawrennd/old_talks/_supply-chain/includes/bits-and-atoms.md

 * Recent advances in the world have focussed on *information infrastructure*.

-* UK developed with roads, rails and
+* UK developed with roads, rails and canals

 \newslide{Bits and Atoms: Information Meets Goods}